 Kendells Bistro, 3 St Peter’s Square, Leeds, West Yorkshire, LS9 8AH.

 The Japanese One

 It’s a relaxed experience in an extravagant setting – and you’ll work your way through 10 small plates.
-Of course, it includes a sushi platter, but there’s more to Japanese cuisine than raw fish, so you’ll also tuck into duck breast with pickled nashi pear and roasted half lobster with smoked lime butter.
-Their Valentine’s Menu is available from Wednesday 14th to Saturday 17th February 2018, so you can celebrate when it suits you.
+Of course, it includes a sushi platter, but there’s more to Japanese cuisine than raw fish, so you’ll also tuck into Grilled Scallops with jalapeno dressing and pickled apple as well as Miso Lamb Cutlets with smoked eggplant and cucumber.
+Their Valentine’s Menu is available from Thursday 14th to Saturday 16th February 2019, so you can celebrate when it suits you.

 Issho, 3rd Floor Rooftop, Victoria Gate, Leeds, West Yorkshire, LS2 7AU.

 When it comes to Spanish tapas, there’s one obvious choice – Ibérica.
 It’s one of the most impressive restaurants in Leeds, tempting people in with a menu of traditional yet creative Spanish dishes, using authentic ingredients.